Welcome Alumni!

 I would like to send a "shout-out" to UWRF's sociology faculty for teaching me sociology, challenging me with complex material, and providing me skills that helped with both my DC and MA degrees.
 In short, thanks.

-Employment: I work as a Psychometrist administering neuropsychological exams to help assess patients for a variety of different cognitive concerns and problems.
+Employment: I work as a psychometrist administering neuropsychological exams to help assess patients for a variety of different cognitive concerns and problems.

-Comment: The most valuable things, for my job, that I obtained from my undergraduate degree in Sociology, have been the background I got in statistics and research methods.
+Comment: The most valuable things, for my job, that I obtained from my undergraduate degree in sociology, have been the background I got in statistics and research methods.
 Ethics and any of the courses I took on diversity have been helpful too.

-A Psychometrist needs to have a degree in the social sciences because you need that background in statistics and research in order to do the job.
-The other psychometrists I work with all have degrees in either Sociology, Psychology, or Social Work.
+A psychometrist needs to have a degree in the social sciences because you need that background in statistics and research in order to do the job.
+The other psychometrists I work with all have degrees in either sociology, psychology or social work.

-Employment: Corporate Trainer, Securus Technologies, Washington County Sherriff's Office Jail Management System division.
+Employment: Corporate Trainer, Securus Technologies, Washington County Sherriff's Office Jail Management System Division.

 Comments: I recently made a career change from working eight years at the Washington County Sheriff's Office in the Jail Division as an Adult and Juvenile Correctional Officer.
 Now I work as a corporate trainer for Securus Technologies in their Jail Management System division.